 Vermillion Room at Fairmont Banff Springs

+The recently renovated Vermillion Room at the historic Banff Springs Hotel is dripping with deep blue and brass-toned French brasserie style.
 The restaurant is open for breakfast, lunch and dinner, the latter of which pairs seasonal cocktails and an excellent wine selection with Gallic classics like French onion soup, salmon Niçoise, trout bouillabaisse, cassoulet and steak tartare.

 Waldhaus Restaurant at Fairmont Banff Springs